nidhi2793/nidhi2793/README.md

  <p align="left">My name is Nidhi Agrawal and I'm a Frontend Developer.

-  I'm from India, living in Bangalore and currently learning fullstack webdevelopment in Sharpener tech.
+  I'm from India, living in Bangalore and currently learning fullstack web developmentt in Sharpener tech.

 </p>